vividf/AWML/README.md

 ## Docs

 - [Design docs](docs/design.md): If you want to know the design of `autoware-ml`, please see this document
-- [Contribution](docs/contribution.md): If you want to contribute for autoware-ml, please see this document
+- [Contribution](docs/contribution.md): If you want to contribute for `autoware-ml`, please see this document
 - [Release note](docs/release_note.md)

 ## Supported tool